Nebulanomi/05.Azure_Networking_Exercises/README.md

     6. Created a new subnet (10.1.3.0/24) and associated it to the NSG.
     7. Created a VM on the new subnet ("App") and installed "Apache".
     8. Removed the NSGs created with the VM NIC.
-    9. Added the follwing inbound security rules to the NSG:
+    9. Added the following inbound security rules to the NSG:

         Port: "Any"; Protocol: "ICMP"; Source: "Any"; Destination: "Mgmt", "Web"; Action: "Allow".
         Port: "Any"; Protocol: "ICMP"; Source: "Web"; Destination: "App"; Action: "Allow".